-CPU Frequency (when Operating Frequency Setting is set to [User Define])

-This feature tells the clock generator what frequency to send to the system bus and PCI bus.
+System/PCI Frequency (MHz) (when CPU Speed is set to [Manual]) This feature tells the clock generator what frequency to send to the system bus and PCI bus.
 The bus frequency (external frequency) multiplied by the bus multiple equals the CPU speed (the CPU's internal frequency).
-Note that selecting a frequency higher than what the CPU manufacturer recommends may cause the system to hang or crash.
-See System Hangup later in this section.